crimsonpistil/findings/breakers/breakers-drive-by-target.md

 website to customize the design of their website.
 In essence, it controls the styles and layout of a website, which can also include adding additional HTML.

-Based on some earlier analysis (source where?), this WordPress site is using a custom theme, which isn't uncommon.
+Based on some earlier analysi, this WordPress site is using a custom theme, which isn't uncommon.
 What may have happened is that the theme was updated to include the malicious `<script>` tag in every page, which often results from a change in the theme's `theme.php` file to do so.
 This would be in conjunction with either the first hypothesis (in which an attacker would need to exploit a plugin to gain access to the backend), or with the third hypothesis (in